 A cabbage relative of unusual appearance.
-Mature plant has crown of fairly large leaves, and its tall stem is completely covered with small sprouts.
+Mature plant has a crown of fairly large leaves, and its tall stem is completely covered with small sprouts.
 It is fairly easy to grow where summers are not too hot, long, or dry.

-‘Jade Cross Hybrid’ is the most heat tolerant; ‘Valiant’ has excellent flavor.
+‘Jade Cross Hybrid’ is the most heat-tolerant; ‘Valiant’ has excellent flavor.
 ‘Prince Marvel’ is the earliest to harvest in Alaska.
 You may have to grow your own from seed.
-In cold-winter climates, set out seedlings you start yourself or nursery transplants in spring for summer-to-fall harvest; in mild-winter areas, plant in late summer and fall for winter-to-spring production.
+In cold-winter climates, set out seedlings you start yourself, or nursery transplants in spring for summer-to-fall harvest; in mild-winter areas, plant in late summer and fall for winter-to-spring production.

 When big leaves start to yellow, begin picking.
 Snap off sprouts from the bottom first—they’re best when slightly smaller than a golf ball.
 Leave little sprouts on the upper stem to mature.
 After picking, remove only leaves below harvested sprouts.
 A single plant will yield from 50 to 100 sprouts.
 Has the same pests as cabbage.